 For AICPA membership purposes, your firm's first peer review is due within eighteen months of the report date of your firm's initial engagement.
-If your firm fails to enroll in a timely manner, your firm's due date will be within 90 days of enrolling in the Program.
+If your firm fails to enroll timely, your firm's due date will be within 90 days of enrolling in the Program.